learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

-## Create a new column for the review's url.
-Title the column 'review_url'
+## How many results are in the file?

 ```python